holochain-open-dev/invitations/DEV-README.md

 # Invitations Module

-This module is intended for creating and coordinating invitation groups in a DHT.
+This module is intended for creating and coordinating invitation groups in a public DHT.
-Below is a communication diagram (Sequence, Structure and State) that shows the design of this module at a high level.
+Below is a **communication diagram (Sequence, Structure and State)** that shows the design of this module at a high level.

 Structure: - It shows all the Object types stored in the system as well as DTO's (Data Transfer Objects) for input, ouput and listen DTO'S for signals.
 Sequence: - You can see the API for the module, and basic interaction between the conductor and the UI client